Norway, Denmark, Sweden

 Weekend Workshop concludes with lunch at Skiringssal College.
-After tearful farewell to new folk dance friends, drive through picturesque towns on the south coast of Norway to Kragerø.
-Ferry to Denmark. overnight in beautiful Skagen.
+After tearful farewell to new folk dance friends, drive through picturesque towns on the south coast of Norway to Kragerø (birthplace of Thor Heyerdahl).
 Ferry to Denmark.
+Overnight in beautiful Skagen.

 Explore picturesque Skagen at the very tip of the Jutland peninsula.
 Nature walk to where the Skagerrak meets the Kattegat Straight.
 (You can stand with a foot in each sea!) or visit museum of famous local artists.
 Meeting with local Danish folk dance group in Hjørring in the evening.

-Drive up beautiful west shore of the Oslo Fjord, visiting the quaint town of Drøbak (where Lee lived before moving to the US) and dancing with local international folk dancers there before arriving back at the Comfort Hotel Børsparken in Oslo and a (tearful!) farewell dinner.
+Drive up beautiful west shore of the Oslo Fjord, visiting the quaint town of Drøbak (where Lee lived before moving to the US) and dancing with local international folk dancers there before arriving back at the Thon Hotel Europa in Oslo and a (tearful!) farewell dinner.

 Fly back to US.
-(The Comfort Hotel Børsparken is very close to the Oslo S train station.
-Trains run from there to the OSL airport all day and night.)
+(The Thon Hotel Europa is very close to the Nationaltheatret Train Station.
+Trains run from there to OSL airport all day and night.)